Our Customer promise

 In addition, the use of technology and digital innovation remains a key focus in removing friction from the loan application process to ensure its customers can get the financial relief they are looking for quickly and conveniently through the channels that suit them best.
 The company has also been focused on offering a variety of tools and educational materials that help its customers understand the complexities of credit and the steps required to improve their financial situation through free financial education materials.

 Lastly, goeasy recognizes that delivering a best in class customer experience goes beyond each individual customer and permeates the hundreds of communities in which we operate.
-Through a variety of community driven initiatives, including a partnership with the Boys and Girls Clubs of Canada that has raised close to $3.0 Million since 2004, to the company’s annual day of giving back, govolunteer, the Company remains committed to making a difference not only to the customers it serves, but to the communities in which they live.
+Through a variety of community driven initiatives, including a partnership with the BGC Canada that has raised over $3.8 Million since 2004, to the company’s annual day of giving back, govolunteer, the Company remains committed to making a difference not only to the customers it serves, but to the communities in which they live.